microsoft/codecoverage/samples/Algorithms/scenarios/scenario04/README.md

 # Scenario Description

-Collect code coverage using dynamic instrumentation for MSTest runner project.
+Collect code coverage using `dotnet-coverage` tool for MSTest runner project.

 > **_NOTE:_** MSTest runner project coverage extension by default is not collecting native code coverage.
 If you want to enable please set to `True` `EnableStaticNativeInstrumentation` or `EnableDynamicNativeInstrumentation` in configuration.